-This Revenue Fiscal History exhibit is focused on the First Issue revenue stamps and the documents taxable under Schedule A of the Tax Act of 1862 and its subsequent amendments.
-Proprietary articles subject to taxes specified on Schedule B are excluded from this exhibit.
+This Revenue Fiscal History exhibit is focused on the First Issue revenue stamps and the documents taxable under Schedule B of the Tax Act of 1862 and its subsequent amendments.
+Proprietary articles subject to taxes specified on Schedule C are excluded from this exhibit.
+Thus, there are no Proprietary or Playing Card stamps.